sftpgo/docs/docs/tutorials/eventmanager-icap.md

 # Antivirus Scanning with ICAP

 This tutorial shows how to configure automatic antivirus scanning for uploaded files using the ICAP protocol and the **Execute Before File Publish** feature.
-Uploaded files are scanned *before* they become visible to other users — if the scan detects a threat, the file is deleted and never published.
+Uploaded files are scanned *before* they are published at their final path — if the scan detects a threat, the file is deleted or quarantined and never published.

 ## How It Works